streamlit/docs/content/develop/tutorials/multipage-apps/dynamic-navigation.md

            st.rerun()
    ```

    This is an abstraction of an authentication workflow.
 When a user clicks the button, Streamlit saves the role to Session State and reruns the app.
-In later steps, you'll add logic to direct users to a role's default page wWhen the value changes in `st.session_state.role`.
+In later steps, you'll add logic to direct users to a role's default page when the value changes in `st.session_state.role`.
 This completes your login page function.

 1. Begin your logout page (function definition).